Nevada Guardianship Lawyers

 A Guardian of both the Person and Estate is responsible for both the care of the protected person and the protection and oversight of their property.
 This includes assisting with financial, medical, and social decisions for the protected person.
 Legal duties and responsibilities of the Guardian of Person and Estate are outlined in state law, specifically Nevada Revised Statutes, chapter 159, for guardianship of adults, and NRS 159A, for minors.
 To gain a greater understanding of the legal duties and responsibilities for guardianship in Las Vegas, call the Nevada Guardianship lawyers at Michaelson Law.

-When a loved one is facing a substantial and immediate risk of physical or financial harm, the Nevada guardianship lawyers at Michaelson Law are ready to help you through the process of evaluating and potential obtaining a temporary guardianship.
-Under Nevada law, a judge may grant an expedited order of temporary guardianship under the following circumstances (according to NRS 159.0523 and NRS 159.0525):
+When a loved one is facing a substantial and immediate risk of physical or financial harm, the Nevada guardianship lawyers at Michaelson Law are ready to help you through the process of evaluating and potentially obtaining a temporary guardianship.
+Under Nevada law, a judge may grant an expedited order of temporary guardianship under the following circumstances:

 - the proposed protected person is unable to respond to a substantial and immediate risk of physical harm or to a need for immediate medical attention;